loristns/BlogInPy/README.md

 The smallest static blog generator ever !

 BlogInPy help you to interact with everyone freely and fastly.
-In 60 seconds you can have a static blog on the web.
+In 60 seconds you can have a static blog running on the web.
 BlogInPy is highly customisable, just add some things to templates, change CSS, add some Python-Markdown extensions and it's ok !

 ## Why use BlogInPy

-BlogInPy do essential, no more : create and share post around the world.
+- BlogInPy do essential, no more : create and share post around the world.

-But BlogInPy is expendable : want comment ?
+- But BlogInPy is expendable : want comment ?
 Add disqus by copying HTML code in your template !
 Want math ?
 Add Mathjax to Python-Markdown extensions and some javascript to template !

-BlogInPy was concepted to by lighweight, portable and powerful.
+- BlogInPy was concepted to by lighweight, portable and powerful.

 # Installation